raphael12333/cod1-stuff/README.md

-### In this repository I plan to add all the Call of Duty source codes I write.
+### Here I plan to add all the stuff I do for Call of Duty.

 Credits:
 - wawa: https://github.com/v-cod/vPAM